jokester/jokester.github.io/posts/2017/2017-09-01-freebsd-on-microserver.md

 ---
-title: FreeBSD on MicroServer
+title: 'Memo: home nas server and FreeBSD'
+publishAt: 2017-09-01
+slug: memo-home-nas-server-freebsd
 ---

 This is a memo after installing FreeBSD on my MicroServer.
 Before that it was Arch Linux.

 - toc
   {:toc}

 ## Hardware

 - HP MicroServer N54L (Gen7)
 - a handicapped N54L 2core cpu
 - 2x8G ECC DDR3 memory
-    - NOTE: N54L is picky about memory: it must be DDR3 ECC *unbuffered*.
-I found 2 economical modules on eBay at $50 / 8GB.
+  - NOTE: N54L is picky about memory: it must be DDR3 ECC _unbuffered_.
+I found 2 economical modules on eBay at \$50 / 8GB.
 - 1x256GB SSD for cache and performance-critical data
   - Connected to onboard SATA port (originally for CDROM)
 - 4x4TB HDDs for data
   - Connected to 4 HDD bays
 - PCI-E addon cards:
   - ATI RV810 for HDMI output
   - Some USB3.0 interface card <!-- TODO: what is the brand? -->

 ## Install